 Taiwan Beer

 With a name as blunt as a brick to the head, this best-selling beer had something of a chokehold on Taiwan up until 2002.
 Before then, the company that produced it had a government monopoly on Taiwanese liquor for 80 years.
 I’m guessing that’s why the craft beer culture in Taiwan feels so new.
-I wonder if that’s also why alcoholic Asian drinks seems somewhat limited in Taiwan.
+I wonder if that’s also why alcoholic Asian drinks seem somewhat limited in Taiwan.
 That may just be my imagination, though.
 Or due to the aforementioned difficulty many Taiwanese have with alcohol.

-Shake Up Some More Asian Drinks with Taiwan’s Local Cocktails
+Shake Up Some More Asian Beverages with Taiwan’s Local Cocktails

-Ever since the Taiwanese government loosened up its monopoly on liquors, craft beers and cocktails have boomed.
-There are honestly so many great bars to sort through, it’s hard to recommend only one.
+Ever since the Taiwanese government loosened up its monopoly on liquors, craft beers, and cocktails have boomed.
+There are honestly so many great bars to sort through it’s hard to recommend only one.

-If you enjoyed this post, you can check out the rest of my series on Taiwan, or my Big Asian Adventure series.
+If you enjoyed this post, you can check out the rest of my series on Taiwan or my Big Asian Adventure series.
 There, you can join me as I tour Japan, Hong Kong, South Korea, and more.
-Next time, I’ll be posting up a guide on how to get around Taiwan.
+Next time, I’ll be posting a guide on how to get around Taiwan.
 Be sure to follow me for future updates!